Teenager learning piano.jpg

 If your child has never played a musical instrument and wishes to start playing the piano, he/she is cordially invited to join The Children’s Music Academy and make his/her dreams come true!

-There is no need of having any previous musical knowledge to join our piano courses for teenagers and young adults.
+There is no need to have any previous musical knowledge to join our piano courses for teenagers and young adults.
 It is truly open to all, whatever the music genre they are interested in.

 Courses